 In April 2004 The Company introduced a DC Loadflow (DCLF) ICRP based transport model for the England and Wales charging methodology.
 The DCLF model has been extended to incorporate Scottish network data with existing England and Wales network data to form the GB network in the model.
 In April 2005, the GB charging methodology implemented the following proposals:

-The application of multi-voltage circuit expansion factors with a forward-looking Expansion Constant that does not include substation costs in its derivation.
+The application of multi-voltage circuit expansion factors with a forward-looking Expansion Constant that did not include substation costs in its derivation.

 The application of locational security costs, by applying a multiplier to the Expansion Constant reflecting the difference in cost incurred on a secure network as opposed to an unsecured network.

-The application of a de-minimus level demand charge of £0/kW for Half Hourly and £0/kWh for Non Half Hourly metered demand to avoid the introduction of negative demand tariffs.
+The application of a de-minimis level demand charge of £0/kW for Half Hourly and £0/kWh for Non Half Hourly metered demand to avoid the introduction of negative demand tariffs.

 The application of 132kV expansion factor on a Transmission Owner basis reflecting the regional variations in network upgrade plans.